 - Technology dependent, if the power stops in the system, all the fish and crops will die since they depend on the electricity and artificial atmosphere.

-What Plants are Ideal for Vertical Aquaponics System?
+Types of Plants Suitable for Vertical Aquaponics Systems

 - Salad or leafy greens (lettuce, spinach)